limyifan1/hawkercentral/CONTRIBUTING.md

 Use cookies eg js-cookies etc to have a language toggle button, add translation asset files.
 We're planning to start with Chinese translation and ask around for demand for other languages.

+#### 3. Users return to same scrolling point when they click back from a listing

+In the listings page, when users click into a listing, then go back to the listings page again, they are reloaded and must start from the top of the page.
+We want to let them go back to the point where the clicked the listing, so they don't need to scroll down all the way again.
+No issue made yet.

+#### 4. Let users open individual listings in a new window

+Current listings won't let you open in a new window, weird for users who usually want to see many at once.
+No issue made yet.

 ## Organisation tasks

 #### 1. Code refactoring ([#15][i15])